PS-G-15 —Provisional specifications for the verification, installation and use of fluidic oscillation meters

-These specifications are issued under the authority of sections 12 and 18 of the Electricity and Gas Inspection Regulations.
+These provisional specifications are issued under the authority of section 18 of the Electricity and Gas Inspection Regulations.

 The mean of the errors at a given flow rate.

-The difference between the volume measured by the meter under test and the volume measured by a reference meter.
+The difference between the volume measured by the meter under test and the volume measure by a reference meter.
 Corrections must be made for the differences of gas pressure, temperature, and compressibility between the two meters.
-The error shall be calculated according to clause 188.8.131.52.
+The error shall be calculated as follows:

-The maximum difference between the meter's FWME and any of the error deviations for test points between the maximum and minimum rated flow rates.
+The maximum difference between the meter's flow weighted mean error and any of the error deviations for test points between the maximum and minimum rated flow rates.

 The largest allowable deviation within the specified operational range of the meter.

-The maximum rated flow rate of a meter, as listed in the Notice of Approval.
+The maximum flow rate of a meter, as listed in the Notice of Approval.